Skip to main content

 The excess may be deducted in the following four years, without exceeding, together with the expenses for these same concepts corresponding to each

-1. When the debtor is in bankruptcy.
+1. When the debtor is in a situation of bankruptcy.

 When a doubtful balance is collected after its deduction, it will be computed as income in the year in which said collection occurs.

-7. The amounts intended for services or supplies.
+7. Amounts allocated to services or supplies.

 When the value of the land is not known, it will be calculated by prorating the acquisition cost paid between the cadastral values of the land and the construction for each year.